Bayesian Variable Selection with the Quasi-Posterior: Theoretical guarantees

-We lastly, note that we are not the first to use $\chi^2$ asymptotics to justify the validity of uncertainty quantification in generalised Bayesian frameworks.
+Lastly, we are not the first to use $\chi^2$ asymptotics to justify the validity of uncertainty quantification in generalised Bayesian frameworks.
 A salient example is \cite{ribatet2012bayesian}, where the composite likelihood is adjusted so that its difference is asymptotically $\chi^2$.

-\subsection{Asymptotic Accuracy of the Laplace Approximation}
+\subsection{Asymptotic accuracy of the Laplace approximation}

 Finally, we examine the implications of using Laplace approximations as the basis of our inferential strategy.
 We rely on the Laplace-approximated model quasi-posterior because it is computationally efficient and, crucially, Theorem \ref{thm:variable_selection_quasi_posterior_RR23} characterises the behaviour of the criteria we actually use (see also \cite{rossell2018tractable, rossell2023additive} for related arguments).
-In any case, under the conditions of Theorem~\ref{thm:variable_selection_quasi_posterior_RR23}, Proposition~\ref{Prop:Lapalce_accuracy} formalises that the Laplace approximation is asymptotically equivalent to the quasi-marginal likelihood.
+In any case, under the conditions of Theorem~\ref{thm:variable_selection_quasi_posterior_RR23}, Proposition~\ref{Prop:Lapalce_accuracy} formalises that the Laplace approximation is asymptotically equivalent to the marginal quasi-likelihood.

 \begin{proposition}[Accuracy of Laplace Approximations] Assume A1 and A2.1-5 and fix $\gamma\in \{0, 1\}^p$.
 Then, as $n\rightarrow\infty$